 WDM is implemented through education and information; training; using economic and financial principles; water pricing and tariff policies (eg. rising block tariffs) and technical measures.

-The price of water supply services are determined by the cost to develop a water source; the distance the water has to be transported by pipeline/canal, the treatment costs, storage of treated water, pipelines to the consumer and the topography which determines the pumping cost to supply the water.
+The price of water is determined by the cost to develop a water source; the distance the water has to be transported by pipeline to the consumer and the topography which determines the pumping cost to supply the water.